liamodwyer/blog/_posts/2023-05-17-unforgettable-fire.md

 ## Intro

-Trying out a blog for non-work stuff.
+Trying out a blog for non-work stuff, apart from practicing git and markdown and jekyll and whatnot.
 Not sure what I will or won't throw in here but I've recently jumped back on Spotify (sorry Neil) and after reading Surrender kind of had the itch to revisit U2's albums.
-And I like ranking things (pathetic, I know) so I'll use that as a way to kickstart this and write a bit.
+And I like ranking things (pathetic, I know) so I'll use that as a way to kickstart some writing.
 I'm going to listen to each album 10 times.

-I'll also rate the albums on tracklisting or really how well it works as an album which has always been important to me when listening to music.
+I'll rate the albums on tracklisting too, or just how coherently it works as an album which has always been important to me when listening to music.

 Qualifier: There will be a *lot* more informed and better written things on U2 than my wibblings here.
 Is wibblings a word?

 ## The Unforgettable Fire

 Not sure why I started here but I did.
 This one was a blind spot, relatively speaking.
 I owned it on cassette in the early 90s so I *must* have listened to it a decent number of times back then but some of the lesser known tracks here were very unfamiliar to my ears.
-Anyway, I'll do a track-by-track for each album so here goes...

 #### A Sort of Homecoming